postsharp/Metalama.Documentation/content/patterns/xaml/dependency-property.md

 If you don't want the property initial value to be interpreted as the default value of the dependency property, you can disable this behavior by setting the <xref:Metalama.Patterns.Xaml.DependencyPropertyAttribute.InitializerProvidesDefaultValue> property to `false`.
 This property is available from the <xref:Metalama.Patterns.Xaml.DependencyPropertyAttribute> class from the <xref:Metalama.Patterns.Xaml.Configuration.DependencyPropertyExtensions.ConfigureDependencyProperty*> fabric extension method.

-## Adding a validation callback

-The simplest way to validate the value assigned to a dependency property is to add a contract from the `Metalama.Patterns.Contracts` package to the automatic property.

-Alternatively, you can add a custom validation method.
-For a property named `Foo`, the validation method must be named `ValidateFoo` and have one of the following signatures:

-* `static bool ValidateFoo(TPropertyType value)`
-* `static bool ValidateFoo(DependencyProperty property, TPropertyType value)`
-* `static bool ValidateFoo(TDeclaringType instance, TPropertyType value)`
-* `static bool ValidateFoo(DependencyProperty property, TDeclaringType instance, TPropertyType value)`
-* `bool ValidateFoo(TPropertyType value)`
-* `bool ValidateFoo(DependencyProperty property, TPropertyType value)`

-where `TDeclaringType` is the declaring type of the target property, `DependencyObject`, or `object`, and where `TPropertyType` is any type assignable from the actual type of the target property. `TPropertyType` can also be a generic type parameter, in which case the method must have exactly one generic parameter.

-If you prefer specifying the validation method explicitly instead of relying on a naming convention, you can do it using the <xref:Metalama.Patterns.Xaml.DependencyPropertyAttribute.ValidateMethod?text=DependencyPropertyAttribute.ValidateMethod> property.

-### Example: validation callback

-The following example implements a profanity filter on a dependency filter.
-If the value contains the word `foo`, it will throw an exception.

-[!metalama-test ~/code/Metalama.Documentation.SampleCode.Xaml/DependencyProperties/Validate.cs]

 ## Adding a PropertyChanged callback